Competitive Start Fund - All Sectors

 Ability to deliver key Commercial and Technical Milestones over the coming 12 months

-Likelihood of developing into a HPSU (company with at least 10 employees and €1 million revenue within 3 to 4 years)
+Likelihood of developing into a HPSU (company with at least 10 employees and €1 million revenue within 3 years)

-All applicants will be notified by email of the result of this assessment on Wednesday 25th October 2017.
-If they are successful they will be invited to present a short investment pitch to the panel on Tuesday 7th November 2017 at Enterprise Ireland offices in Dublin.
-(Assessment Part 2).
+All applicants will be notified by email of the result of this assessment.
+If they are successful they will be invited to present a short investment pitch to the panel at Enterprise Ireland offices in Dublin (Assessment Part 2).

 Assessment Part 2

-The top applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland at the offices of Enterprise Ireland, East Point Business Park, Dublin 3 on Tuesday 7th November 2017.
+The top applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland at the offices of Enterprise Ireland, East Point Business Park, Dublin 3.

 The evaluation panel will be asked to score the applicant's performance based on the following equally weighted criteria: